dired/quantum_harmonies/readme.md

 - 4 webbrowser tabs running [Q1Synth][https://iccmr-q1synth.cephasteom.co.uk/]
 - 4 virtual midi devices (if on windows: [loopMidi][https://www.tobias-erichsen.de/software/loopmidi.html])

-For the software to run on another system than windows, no extra software like loopMidi may be necessary, please refer to [python-rtmidi][https://spotlightkid.github.io/python-rtmidi/readme.html] and make the according changes at the beginnning of `software/esp32/quantum_harmonies.py`.
+For the software to run on another system than windows, no extra software like loopMidi may be necessary.
+I have not tried, please look for the way to create fake midi devices for your operating system if it is not windows for yourself.

+For my environment, I have for now hard-coded the indices of the midi-devices.
+Please refer to [python-rtmidi][https://spotlightkid.github.io/python-rtmidi/readme.html] and make the changes necessary for your environment at the beginnning of `software/esp32/quantum_harmonies.py`.

 Otherwise, four midi devices at the specified indices in code are assumed.